CHRISTOPHER KAI TOKITA, PhD SCIENTIST

 Professionally, I am a data scientist for good.

 Scientifically, I am a complexity scientist and a computational ecologist turned computational social scientist.

 I use computational models and data science to understand social networks, collective behavior & information flow in social systems—from ant colonies to social media.

 I am a Senior Data Scientist at the startup Phylum, a cybersecurity company that detects risk in the open-source software ecosystem, which hackers increasingly exploit to attack governments, companies, and individuals.
 Using my scientific and technical skillset, I analyze software's social ecosystem—the millions of software authors, their numerous discussions, and their intricate network of interactions—in order to better detect bad actors and keep everyone safe online.

 In 2021, I completed my Ph.D. at Princeton University, where I was an NSF Graduate Research Fellow.
 I received my B.S. from Yale University in 2014 and, prior to graduate school, spent two years working in federal science policy in Washington, D.C.

-In addition to my scientific research, I conducted policy work for my local state legislator, continue to work on issues of diversity & inclusion in science, and occassionally do data science projects for fun.
-My outside interests include the NBA, R&B and hip hop music, weight training, amateur-level graphic design, and the (very) occassional surf session.
+In addition to my professional work, I continue working on issues of diversity, equity, & inclusion in science and higher education, and I am an advocate for science and evidence-based policy.
+My outside interests include surfing, the NBA, R&B and hip hop music, weight training, mixed martial arts (trained ages 12-22), and amateur-level graphic design.